Monday, June 24, 2024

 Dear Readers, please keep in mind that this writer is operating on no sleep at all for the last 29 hours, and the blog may get a little shaky!

-We had a great 8 hour flight from Charlotte on Sunday, very very little turbulence and a soft landing.
+We had a great 8 hour flight from Charlotte to Munich on Sunday, very very little turbulence and a soft landing.
 We only had 35 minutes to get to the gate in Charlotte to catch the flight to Munich when we arrived from Erie and it was at least 30 minutes away from our arrival gate, but we did it!
 I read and finished a Dean Koontz novel (Velocity), worked on several crossword puzzles, and then watched an animal show on the flight TV without sound (that was OK, I just could not sleep).
 TK did not really sleep either.
 Fortunately, we are young and can still do all-nighters!

 MJ's luggage (20 inch and 15 inch bags